 To embed this infographic on your website simply copy and paste the following code:

 We have learnt that it is incredibly important to put a lot of love into your Kickstarter project page.

 - Unless you have a video on your Kickstarter project you are 85% more likely to fail to get funding.
 So get a video.

 - Do not just slap up any old video.
 The better quality and more convincing your video is the more you will raise.
 Consider it a vital investment in your dream.

 We are seeing time and again that video has the power to influence and effect change more than any other medium of communication ever.
 Face to face may be more effective but it is not scalable in the same way that online video is.

 Key considerations when planning your Kickstarter video

 To create an effective video for your Kickstarter project there are many things to get right such as:

 But the starting point and anchor to your video has to be your passion and your belief in your dream.
 If you can express yourself fully then you will gain the support of others who may not typically associate with the topic of your project.
 I contributed to a film on the migration of butterflies the other week and I have never had a particular interest in them – I just liked the story and associated with the owners dream.

-If you need help/advice on your fundraising web video production then just fill out the form below and we will be in touch to help you out.
+We love working on start-up businesses on their Kickstarter videos – if you need help/advice on your fundraising web video production then just fill out the form below and we will be in touch to help you out.